kljr/SpringboardVM/README.md

 Clone this repository.

-If you want to create additional Springboard sites besides the default, copy config/example.local.config.yml to config/local.config.yml and edit as you see fit.
+If you want to create additional Springboard sites besides the two default sites, copy config/example.local.config.yml to config/local.config.yml and edit as you see fit.

 Run `composer update`